ikrazydev/algos/src/sorting/README.md

 If they're not the same elements, the two are swapped in places.
 Since the first element is already sorted, the algorithm moves onto the next element and performs the same procedure.

-As a result, there is one less iteration in the inner loop.
+As a result, the amount of steps in the lowest-element-searching loop decrements with each iteration.

 That makes for an interesting phenomenon.
 Even though sorting algorithms, like bubble sort, have optimizations where the algorithm can be stopped once it figured out the entire array is already sorted,